HarshDev1809/react-ui-component/src/components/Button/README.md

 Import it in our `App.js`.

 Usage eg:
-A basic button which print "Button Clickecd" in console when the buttn is clicked.
+A basic button which shows a window alert when the button is clicked.

 ```javascript
 import { Button } from "@moj-ui/react-ui-component";